supabase/auth-helpers/src/nextjs/README.md

 ## Protecting routes with [Nextjs Middleware](https://nextjs.org/docs/middleware)

-As an alternative to protecting individual routes using `getServerSideProps` with `withAuthRequired`, `withMiddlewareAuthRequired` can be used from inside a `_middleware` file to protect an entire directory.
+As an alternative to protecting individual pages using `getServerSideProps` with `withPageAuth`, `withMiddlewareAuthRequired` can be used from inside a `_middleware` file to protect an entire directory.
 In the following example, all requests to `/protected/*` will check whether a user is signed in, if successful the request will be forwarded to the destination route, otherwise the user will be redirected to `/login` (defaults to: `/`) with a 307 Temporary Redirect response status:

 ```ts
 // pages/protected/_middleware.ts